udacityalumni/udacity-nanodegrees-resources/README.md

 ![Udacity Alumni Logo](img/alumni-logo.png)

-# Helpful Resources for Udacity Alumni
+# Resources for Udacity Alumni

 ✨ **Welcome!
 In this repository created by Udacity Students you can find a list of links to helpful resources to continue learning and expanding your portfolio after completing your Nanodegree.**